aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 $$ m_{aq} = \int_0^{t_d} Q_{aq} \left( t \right) dt = \int_0^{t_d} Q_v \left( t \right) + Q_a \left( t \right) + Q_e \left( t \right) dt $$

 One could try to integrate this analytically, but for re-useability of code it's a better idea to integrate numerically -- then different models for each of the rates can be swapped in and out with ease.
-A quick sanity check is to make sure that the total airborne quantity is less than the total quantity released, i.e. $Q_l \cdot t_d$.

 [^15]: *Guidelines for Consequence Analysis of Chemical Releases* pg 22